pxfang/Hand-Drawn-Object-Recognition/README.md

 # Hand-Drawn Object Recognition and Prediction
-ML ConvNet model implemented using TensorFlow.js
+Implementation of ML ConvNet model using TensorFlow.js